The Law of Attraction Is A Con

 You’re Just No Good At Manifesting

-Oh please.
 Does that mean that all those American Idol wannabes don’t actually believe they are good enough?
-If so, then they are damn fine actors and Oscars await them all.

-Taking that a stage further, does that also indicate the person that wins American Idol each year is the ONLY one that genuinely thinks they can win it?
+Taking that a stage further, does that also indicate the person that wins American Idol each year is the ONLY one that genuinely thought they could win it?

-Or is it more reasonable to believe some people genuinely and wholeheartedly believed they were going to die and didn’t.
-And of course vice versa.
+Or, is it more reasonable to believe some people genuinely and wholeheartedly believed they were going to die and didn’t.

 It makes you wonder how hypochondria even exists because these people would be ravaged with disease sent to them courtesy of the LoA.